OverkillGuy/literate-wordle/README.md

 Literate programming is the practice of writing a program as if it was a novel or a blog post, with each explanation conjoined with a code block.
-A process called "tangling" extracts the code blocks to be generated into proper files.
+A process called "tangling" reorganises the code blocks into their final file paths.

-In this case, the novel is available in file `wordle.org`, and tangles into this repository's code.
+In this case, the "novel" is the file `wordle.org` (written in [org-mode](https://orgmode.org)), and tangles into this repository's entire code.

-Other than this file duplicating the entire repo's worth of code, the rest of this repo is normal.
+As far as programming goes, other than the `wordle.org` file containing the entire repo's worth of code, the rest of this repo works as any other does.

 ## Usage

-Run the per-day scripts with your own custom input:
+The primary usage of this repository is as a "story" to read along.

+To generate that document, use `make docs` to build the project's website, which contains:
+- Pretty HTML render of `wordle.org`
+- Raw version of `wordle.org` for the curious
+- Python module API reference (generated from code tangled out into repo)
+- Requirements list, each a Gherkin feature, mapping to test cases

+### Python module

+Use as any python module:

 	# Get a virtualenv going first, such as via poetry
 	poetry shell
-	# Now play!
-	pywordle
+	python3
+	>>> from literate_wordle import words
+	>>> words.pick_answer_word()
+	blank

 ## Development

 ### Python setup

-This repository uses Python>3.8, using [Poetry](https://python-poetry.org) as package manager to define a Python package inside `src/literate_wordle/`.
+This repository uses Python >3.8, using [Poetry](https://python-poetry.org) as package manager to define a Python package inside `src/literate_wordle/`.

 `poetry` will create virtual environments if needed, fetch dependencies, and install them for development.

-This codebase uses [pre-commit](https://pre-commit.com) to run linting tools like `flake8`.Use `pre-commit install` to install git pre-commit hooks to force running these checks before any code can be committed, use `make lint` to run these manually.
+This codebase uses [pre-commit](https://pre-commit.com) to run linting tools like `flake8`, and formatters like `black`.Use `pre-commit install` to install git pre-commit hooks to force running these checks before any code can be committed, use `make lint` to run these manually.
 Testing is provided by `pytest` separately in `make test`.

 Installation of `poetry` and `pre-commit` is recommended via [pipx](https://pypa.github.io/pipx/).